iappyx/ESPEASY_Plugin_ITHORadio/README.md

 See below how to get your remote ID

 ## Set-up and configuration
-U can use the same set-up and a similar configuration as for the original plugin (source: https://github.com/svollebregt/ESPEASY_Plugin_ITHO):
+You can use the same set-up and a similar configuration as for the original plugin (source: https://github.com/svollebregt/ESPEASY_Plugin_ITHO):

 |CC11xx pin    |ESP pins|Description                                        |
 |:-------------|:-------|:--------------------------------------------------|